uber/react-vis/docs/axes.md

 Type: `function(value, index, scale, tickTotal)`

 Format function for the tick label.
 Similar to the `tickFormat()` method of d3-axis.
-Typically the value that is return is a string or a number, however this function also supports rendering svg react elements.
+Typically the value that is returned is a string or a number, however this function also supports rendering SVG React elements.
 To wit, I could have formatting function like

 ```javascript
 function myFormatter(t, i) {